Shoreland Protection Initiative

 How it’s Done

-This Initiative has historically been supported by multi-year Wisconsin Department of Natural Resources’ (WDNR) lake protection grants.
+This Initiative has historically been supported by multi-year Wisconsin Department of Natural Resources’ (WDNR) surface water grants.

 Support our initiative